isabelmonge/data-harvesting/README.md

 The Shiny App can be accessed [here](https://rstockmarketdashboard.shinyapps.io/Stock_market_dashboard/).

 This repo contains both .R scripts and .Rmd markdown files.
 In the following, we will document the reproduction with the .Rmd files.
 However, you could also use the .R scripts.
-Indeed, the .R scripts offer our extensive messaging system which can help with debugging and monitoring progress.

 ## Web Scraper Instructions